skorokithakis/stringphone/docs/source/protocol.rst

 Message
 ^^^^^^^

 The simple message is the main way of communication.
+It contains:

-It contains the ID of the participant that sent the message (for identification and as a way to find the public key for verification), a signature and the ciphertext.
+* The ID of the sender of the message (for identification and as a way to select the right public key for verification).
+* The ciphertext of the intended message.

-The entire message (including the participant ID and ciphertext) is signed by the participant's signing key.
+* A signature of all of the above, signed with the participant's signing key.

 +-----------+------------+-----------+----------------+-----------------------+
 | **Part**  | Type ("m") | Signature | Participant ID | Ciphertext            |